 With the help of their chatbot, the Geneva Airport automated FAQ page allows users to identify country entrance restrictions due to COVID-19, providing everything a passenger needs to know for how to prepare for the journey, including check-in services, baggage requirements, and the travel documents needed.
 Their approach on flight information and updates were also included as part of the chatbot, providing proactive notifications for any necessary change to passengers.
 Check out potential business opportunities with Generative AI for Aviation and Airlines Industry.

 Airport Chatbot Example #4: Brussels Airport Assistant “BRUce”

-In 2018, Brussels Airport launched its chatbot on Facebook Messenger for testing and collecting feedback about the bot.
+In 2018, launched its chatbot for airlines on Facebook Messenger for testing and collecting feedback about the bot.
 Now, after a series of tests, improvements, and launches, BRUce – the Brussels Airport Virtual Assistant – is available via WhatsApp, Facebook Messenger, and the airport website.
 It helps customers check flight information and answer common airport FAQs.

 Additionally, shops, parking and train information, COVID-19 restrictions and tests, and all other airport FAQs are automated within the airport chatbot.
 More recently, services such as ordering a lounge pass and booking parking are also now available through the BRUce AI chatbot.

 Airport Chatbot Example #5: Gatwick’s Airport Assistant “Gail”